Receiving a host account

-The Intergration Edition of AT&T Connect supports 125 participants in a single meeting.
+The Integrated Edition of AT&T Connect supports 125 participants in a single conference.

 Setup / Installation of the AT&T Connect Participant Application

-The AT&T Connect Participant application is a web based client software that allows a user to actively attend and collaborate in an AT&T Connect live event or view a recorded event.
+The AT&T Connect Participant Application is a client software package that allows a user to actively attend and collaborate in an AT&T Connect live event or view a recorded event.
 A user connected can speak and/or listen, use graphic tools on the whiteboard, record, share applications, invite other participants to join the event and more.

-The latest version of the AT&T Connect Participant application is 9.5.23.
-The new participant application is recommended for enabling full feature functionality and is available (PC and Mac) under Downloads and Documentation.
+The latest version of the AT&T Connect Participant Application for Windows is 9.5.51.
+The newest Participant Application is recommended for enabling full feature functionality and is available at Downloads & Documentation.
 The participant application can be downloaded manually or automatically while connecting to your first event.
 Launch your Participant application (Start - Programs - AT&T Connect - AT&T Connect Participant) and in the Help - About, you will find the current version of the application setup on your PC.
 If your Participant client is already launched, click on Help - About to view its current version.